glippi/lognroll-vim/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`cot`

-## Is it possible to log all the variables of a function?
+## It's possible to log all the variables of a function?
 Yes.

 While `col` will log only the `word` you are on, `cola` will log all the *a*rguments of the function.
 The result will be the following: